Robbie Deas: Loan moves to Cowdenbeath and Alloa Athletic

 On 2 August 2019, Deas moved on loan to Scottish Championship club Alloa Athletic for the 2019–20 season.

 Inverness CT

-Deas left Celtic after the 2019/20 season and signed a three-year contract with Inverness Caledonian Thistle.
+Deas left Celtic after the 2019–20 season and signed a three-year contract with Inverness Caledonian Thistle.
+He played for Inverness in the 2023 Scottish Cup final, which they lost 3–1 to Celtic.

+Kilmarnock

+Despite interest from Livingston earlier in the year, it was announced that Deas had signed a two-year contract with Scottish Premiership club Kilmarnock on 5 June 2023.

 International career

-Deas has represented Scotland at the under-17 and under-19 levels.
+Deas has represented Scotland at the under-17, under-19 and under-21 levels.

-Deas received a call up to the U-21 squad on 25 May 2021 alongside Inverness teammates Roddy MacGregor, Daniel MacKay and Cameron Harper ahead of two friendlies against Northern Ireland.
+Deas received his first call-up to the Scottish under-21 squad on 25 May 2021, alongside Inverness teammates Roddy MacGregor, Daniel MacKay and Cameron Harper, ahead of two friendlies against Northern Ireland.

 Personal life

-He is the nephew of former Livingston player Paul Deas.
+Deas is the nephew of former footballer Paul Deas.